 - Your code will be tested to make sure it works correctly.
 It is your job to make sure that your code will behave correctly for any possible tests.
 One simple test is provided on GradeScope, for which you get immediate feedback.
-The remaining tests are "hidden" until the due date has passed. - You may submit assignments and quizzes up to 72 hours late for half-credit, with the exception of the portfolio project and the end of course conversation.
-If you have extenuating circumstances, please contact your instructor about them as early as possible.
+The remaining tests are "hidden" until the due date has passed. - You may submit assignments and quizzes up to 72 hours late, with the exception of the portfolio project and the end of course conversation.
+You will be allowed 5 late days throughout the term to use without penalty.
+You do not need to request the use of late days; they will be recorded when your late submission is graded.
+Additional late days beyond the 5th (cumulative across all assignments) will incur a 15% Assignment grade penalty per additional day.
+If you have extenuating circumstances and need to use more than three days for an assignment, please email all the instructors to ask for a special accommendation as early as possible.